What you should know about Influenza-Like-Illness (ILI) | Gleneagles Hospitals

 Make an appointment at Gleneagles Hospitals

-If you know you are at a higher risk of influenza-related complications, or if you are concerned about the illness, please consult your doctor.
+If you know you are at a higher risk of influenza-related complications, or if you are concerned about hMPV, please book an appointment with a doctor for consultation through our website or download the MyHealth360 app from the Google Play Store or Apple App Store.

-To make an appointment for health screening, please contact the health screening centre at the Gleneagles Hospital nearest to you.
+To make an appointment for health screening, please contact the health screening centre at the Gleneagles Hospitals nearest to you.

 SuggestedArticles